austinv11/Plugin-Documentation/README.md

 ##Formatting documentation with sections

 Each section must have its own directory, named after the section title as defined with the Sections variable **THEY MUST MATCH EXACTLY**, each directory must have its own index.json file.
-This index.json file is formatted just like the original, except it must be done as if Sectioned is false (the section variable is also unneeded).
+This index.json file is formatted just like the original, except it must be done as if Sectioned is false (the Sectioned and Version variables are also unneeded).
 Each section can then be treated as documentation for individual plugins.

 ###Example index.json